Aerial-Applications/aerialapps/README.md

 ***

-<h5>The old repository became corrupted on 6/18/13.<br />
-Cloned this from master.<br />
-Marked other repository as "CORRUPTED" and saved it for the history.</h5>

 <p>Check back easily by bookmarking this in your favorite browser!</p>

 Use a shortcut: Ctrl+D

 This is an mix of HTML5 Boiler Plate, Bootstrap, Font Awesome, and my own code, including many references.

-I'm using it for my Online Resume, my business Aerial Applications, Templating, and Examples.
+I'm using it for our Business site, my Resume site is located at [jessegangi.com].

-I'm Still Modifying for personal use, and will remove uneccesary stuff as I go.
+I'm Still Modifying, and will remove uneccesary stuff as I go.

 I'm Still considering minifying eveything when finished.